z-forbes/Quiz-Whiz/docs/run_through.md

 <img src='images/example_program_output2.png' width='50%'>

 ## 6. Access the output
 The file created by the program can be found in the `output` folder, and it's called `LEARN_example_input.txt`.
 It can be imported into Learn using these [upload isntructions](https://help.blackboard.com/Learn/Instructor/Ultra/Tests_Pools_Surveys/Reuse_Questions/Upload_Questions).
+The output should look like [this file](LEARN_example_input.txt).

 To change where the output is saved, use the `--output` flag.
 For example, including `--output to_upload` will save the output to the `to_upload` directory.